rhuss/rhuss.github.io/_posts/2014-9-1-NSEnter-with-Boot2Docker.md

 	}
 ```

-This works fine but if you want some extra comfort with bash completion you simply need to convert this into a shell script.
-I've written a small script [docker-enter][7] which needs to be installed in the path on the OS X host.
-As arguments it expects a container id or name and optionally a command to execute in the container.
+This works fine but if you want some extra comfort with bash completion you simply need to convert this into a small shell script like [docker-enter][7] which needs to be installed within the path (on OS X).
+As arguments it expects a container id or name and optionally a command (with args) to execute in the container.
 This script also will automatically install `nsenter` on the boot2docker VM if not already present (like the alias above does this as well):

 ```bash
 	10:20 [~] $ docker ps -q